PhD Candidate

 Biography

 Philip Trotter is a Ph.D.
-Candidate in the Department of English and the Book History and Print Culture Collaborative Specialization at the University of Toronto, researching the relationship between sentiment and the sublime in the long eighteenth century.
-His dissertation, a study of literary history and the history of ideas, investigates the effects and representation of immoderate feeling in texts ranging from the philosophical to the literary and from the canonical to the lesser-known.
+Candidate in the Department of English and the Book History and Print Culture Collaborative Specialization at the University of Toronto, researching the relationship between sentiment and the sublime in the first half of the eighteenth century.
 He has published research on the religious poetry of Christopher Smart and on Laurence Sterne and Sterneana.

 List of Publications